W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Some implications for free-field correlation functions

-We prove in Lemma~\ref{lemma:int_zero} below that the integral over the circle around $x_k=z$ vanishes in the limit.
+We prove in Lemma~\ref{lemma:int_zero} below that this boundary term vanishes in the limit.
 This shows that

-As a consequence to finish with the proof it remains to show that the descendants appearing in the above expansion do indeed admit a well-defined limit as $\eps\to0$.
+Therefore to finish with the proof it remains to show that the descendants appearing in the above expansion do indeed admit a well-defined limit as $\eps\to0$.
 This is the content of Lemma~\ref{lemma:def_desc} below.

-Finally the proof when we consider $\W s_{-s}V_\alpha(z)$ instead of $\W s(z)$ remains the same in virtue of Proposition~\ref{prop:ward}. \end{proof}
+The proof when we consider $\W s_{-s}V_\alpha(z)$ instead of $\W s(z)$ remains the same by Proposition~\ref{prop:ward}. \end{proof}

-We now provide the proof that the two limits in Equations~\eqref{eq:W_correl_gen} and~\eqref{eq:Wdesc_correl} are indeed well-defined.
-And to start with we explain how to discard the remainder terms that arose in the proof of Theorem~\ref{thm:ward_gen}. \begin{lemma} The integral given by Equation~\eqref{eq:to_prove} vanishes as $\eps\to0$. \end{lemma} \begin{proof} Let us introduce a family of maps To start with, note that for fixed $\eps$ $F_\eps$ is smooth in a neighborhood of $z$ since the domain of integration $\C_\eps$ avoids the singularity at $z$.
-We can therefore expand $F_\eps$ as
+We now show that the two limits in Equations~\eqref{eq:W_correl_gen} and~\eqref{eq:Wdesc_correl} are indeed well-defined.
+And to start with we explain how to discard the remainder terms from the proof of Theorem~\ref{thm:ward_gen}. \begin{lemma} The integral given by Equation~\eqref{eq:to_prove} vanishes as $\eps\to0$. \end{lemma} \begin{proof} The integrals in $x_k$ that appear in Equation~\eqref{eq:to_prove} range over $\partial B(z,\eps)\bigcup_{l=1}^N\partial B(z_l,\eps)$.
+For the sake of simplicity we focus here on the ones over $\partial B(z,\eps)$, the reasoning remaining valid for the other integrals.
+Without loss of generality we assume that $k=1$ and set